fwanalwenge/dsc-phase-1-project/README.md

 * [TheMovieDB](https://www.themoviedb.org/)
 * [The Numbers](https://www.the-numbers.com/)

+### Methodology
+1. Import libraries
+2. Open relevant files
+3. Exploratory data analysis and Data cleaning
+4. Data analysis
+5. Join files for further analysis
+6. Data analysis and visualization

+## Analysis

-### What is the best time of the year to release movies
+### What is the best time of the year to release movies?

 ![Profit by Month](https://github.com/fwanalwenge/dsc-phase-1-project/assets/134020486/4228326f-7bc9-4839-a607-bee2a3ebe587)